Safe Harbor Circles – Community-Powered Stability

 Understanding Housing Instability

-Structural barriers to housing, navigating service systems, and the role of community support in stabilization across different transition populations.
+Structural barriers to housing, navigating service systems, and the role of community support — equipping partner staff and volunteers to understand the families they serve.

 MODULE 02